Scalable Bayesian inference for time series via divide-and-conquer

-A key question is how to combine these subsequence posteriors to approximate the full posterior.
-We use the Wasserstein barycenter of the subsequence posteriors in this article.
-Let $\P_2(\Theta)$ denote the set of all probability measures on $\Theta$ with finite second moments.
-The Wasserstein-$2$ ($\W_2$) distance between probability measures $\mu, \nu \in \P_2(\Theta)$ is defined as
+Divide-and-conquer methods primarily differ in how they aggregate the subsequence posteriors into a single approximation of the full posterior in \cref{eq.full.posterior}.
+In this work, we adopt the Wasserstein barycenter of the set of subsequence posteriors as the aggregation rule.
+Let $\P_2(\Theta)$ denote the set of all probability measures on $\Theta \subseteq \RR^d$ with finite second moments.
+The Wasserstein-2 distance between probability measures $\mu, \nu \in \P_2(\Theta)$ is defined as

-where $\Gamma(\mu,\nu)$ denotes the set of all probability measures on $\Theta \times \Theta$ with marginals $\mu$ and $\nu$, respectively.
+where $\Lambda(\mu,\nu)$ denotes the set of all probability measures on $\Theta \times \Theta$ with marginals $\mu$ and $\nu$, respectively, and $\|\cdot\|$ denotes the Euclidean norm on \(\mathbb{R}^d\).
 Convergence in $\W_2$ distance on $\P_2(\Theta)$ is equivalent to weak convergence plus convergence of the second moment \citep[Lemma 8.3]{bickel1981some}.
 The Wasserstein barycenter of the subsequence posteriors is defined as

-where we use the subscript $T$ to denote that the Wasserstein barycenter is based on $T$ total observations.
-We also assume that $\Pibar_T(\dd \theta \mid \bX)$ admits a density $\overline{\pi}_T (\theta \mid \bX)$ with respect to the Lebesgue measure, that is, $\Pibar_T(\dd \theta \mid \bX) = \overline{\pi}_T (\theta \mid \bX) \, \dd \theta$.
-Although other distances between probability measures can potentially be used in place of $\W_2^2$ in \cref{eq.wass.posterior}, Wasserstein-2 is particularly appealing because it is the geometric center of the subsequence posteriors.
-Moreover, it has been shown theoretically that Wasserstein-based posteriors have appealing asymptotic properties \citep{szabo2019asymptotic}.

-\cite{li2017simple} used this approach to combine subset posteriors for the independent observations setting.
-Their approach cannot be directly applied to the time series setting because their approach leverages the fact that the full data likelihood can be factorized as a product of likelihoods for each observation -- this is the case for independent data but not for time series.
-We show that surprisingly this issue is not a problem, and that defining subsequence posteriors as above and combining them via \cref{eq.wass.posterior} results in provably accurate approximations to the true posterior.